Georgi Kostadinov (footballer)

-Georgi Georgiev Kostadinov (Георги Георгиев Костадинов; born 7 September 1990) is a Bulgarian professional footballer who plays as a defensive midfielder for Cypriot First Division club APOEL and the Bulgarian national team.
+Georgi Georgiev Kostadinov (Георги Георгиев Костадинов; born 7 September 1990) is a Bulgarian professional footballer who plays as a defensive midfielder for Levski Sofia and the Bulgaria national team.

 Career

 Early career

 Born in Tsarevo, Kostadinov began his career with Naftex Burgas.
 In 2007–08, he helped Naftex win the Bulgarian U19 Championship, scoring the only goal in the final against CSKA Sofia.

 In June 2009, Kostadinov joined Pomorie.

 Ludogorets

 On 16 January 2012, Kostadinov signed for Ludogorets Razgrad.
 His A Group debut was on 18 March, as a substitute against Svetkavitsa, replacing Stanislav Genchev in the 78th minute.
 Six minutes later he scored his first goal, netting the fourth in a 5–0 victory.

 Kostadinov won two Bulgarian League titles, a Bulgarian Cup and the Bulgarian Supercup for Ludogorets, but struggled to hold down a place in the first team, totalling 13 games and two goals.

 Beroe

 On 19 August 2013, Kostadinov joined Beroe Stara Zagora as a free agent.
 He signed a two-year contract with the club and was given the number 70 shirt.
 Kostadinov made his debut in the same day in a 0–0 home draw against Cherno More, coming on as an 85th-minute substitute for Élio Martins.
 He scored his first Beroe goal on 9 March 2014, in a 3–1 away win over Chernomorets Burgas.
 Kostadinov spent two seasons with the club, where he scored 8 goals in 49 league matches.